novakov-alexey/flink-benchmarks/README.md

 ## Diff with main repository

-This fork maintains ScalaMinibecnhmark, which can be run by the following command:
+This fork maintains ScalaMinibenchmark which can be run by the following command:

 ```scala
  mvn package -Dflink.version=2.1.0 exec:exec \